Thimbleby, North Yorkshire: Thimbleby Estate

-Throughout its long history, The Thimbleby Estate has always remained in private ownership, to this day it is still a working estate, including grouse moors, a simulated shooting business, forestry and farming.

 Thimbleby Lodge

 In June 1838, Thimbleby Lodge was bought by Robert Haynes, a retired slave owner from Barbados, presumably using the slavery compensation he had received from the British government.
 Three sons and a daughter were born there between 1839 and 1862.
 When he died in 1873 Robert was worth some £35,000.
 The estate then passed to his sons William and Edmund.